 This page will provide you with a solid bankroll management plan for cashgame poker with high chance of success and expected play time.

 Why use a bankroll management plan for poker?

 The goal of a bankroll management plan is to ensure, that you will have the highest chance of success, and the lowest risk of ruin, during your journey through the different stakes.

 The concept of bankroll management is hard to visualize for inexperienced poker players, because they do not understand, how card distribution and variance will affect and impact their results and bankroll in the long run.
-They will often lose their entire bankroll several times, when they run good and then steps up to higher stakes with a bankroll, that is too low, and eventually gets hit by bad card distribution and variance, which contributes to bad play, known as tilt, and further loss.
+They will often lose their entire bankroll several times, when they play at too high stakes with a bankroll, that is too low, and eventually gets hit by bad card distribution and variance, which contributes to bad play, known as tilt, and further loss.

 Some players might think, that experiencing a downswing over 25.000 hands or more, that follows the worst outcome as seen in the brown graph above, it close to impossible, if you are a solid 4 bb/100 player.
 This is simply not true.
 It will happen at some point.
 It is built into the long term game.
 I experienced it in early 2021 and has written about it in Variance and downswing in poker.

 A bankroll management plan depends on your player type, skills and dedication.
 It assumes, that you will always buy in for 100 big blinds.
 If you are a dedicated casual poker player, then you might go for a 25 buy-in bankroll management plan, while a semi-professional player might go for 40 buy-ins and a professional might go for 50 buy-ins or higher.
 This means, that you will always have at least this number of buy-ins for the stake, that you will be playing.
 This rule is the essence of bankroll management.
 Note, that a bankroll management plan for live poker can be set lower, because of the higher win rate and lower risk.